MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/manage/topology/manage-front-end-servers.md

      - De 2 a cualquiera

-     - De uno a 2
+     - Cualquiera a 2

      - De 3 a cualquiera

-     - De uno a 3
+     - Cualquiera a 3

 5. Reinicie el grupo escribiendo el siguiente cmdlet